Skip to main content

 Project Management: Most Pine Script projects involve multiple iterations.
 Being able to manage client expectations, provide regular updates, and deliver on time makes you stand out in a crowded freelance market.

-Business Understanding: The developers who charge premium rates understand the business context of their work.
+Business Understanding: Developers who charge higher rates understand the business context of their work.
 They know whether a client needs a quick prototype for testing or production-ready code for live trading.

 Where to Find Pine Script Job Opportunities